 - Display.
 The display that shows your blood pressure measurement should be clear and easy to read.

 One way to choose an accurate monitor is to check the lists of validated home blood pressure monitors available from the Dabl Educational Trust and the British Hypertension Society.
 These organizations have tested many types of monitors and post their findings on their websites.
-Keep in mind, however, that if the monitor you use doesn't appear as a recommended monitor on the lists, it doesn't mean your monitor isn't effective — only that it hasn't been reviewed by the organizations.

 - Don't measure your blood pressure right after you wake up.
 You can prepare for the day, but don't eat breakfast or take medications before measuring your blood pressure.
 If you exercise after waking, take your blood pressure before exercising.